telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-project-creation.md

 	#### Figure 4: Create New Project Wizard - NuGet options

 	![WPF Create New Project Wizard - NuGet options](images/radcontrols-for-wpf-vs-extensions-project-creation-4.png)

+	>tip When creating a .NET Core (and later) project, the target .NET version of the project is selected from the dropdown with the Telerik versions (see Figure 4).

 You can also start the Telerik's __Create New Project Wizard__ (see step 2) from the Visual Studio's New Project Wizard.